reg-support/reg-dev-guide/file_structure/README.md

 - `register.liquid`
   + the page from which an attendee can register for an event; `event.liquid` links directly to this page from its "Register" button
 - `reset-password.liquid`
+  + the page from a registered user can request an update for his/her account password
 - `support.liquid`
   + **Note:** this page is currently not in use, since our support link redirects to our Freshdesk portal
 - `thanks.liquid`
   + the page that is displayed after registration (and/or payment) has been completed
 - `topic.liquid`
+  + this page shows all of the events scheduled under a pre-defined topic
 - `unregister.liquid`
+  + the page on which a registrant can un-register for an event; the link to this page is sent to the registrant in the `confirmation.liquid` email

 ##### /Shared